ahryho/conda-tutorial/README.md

 # An introduction to __Conda__

+An introduction to Conda by _Anastasiia Hyhorzhevska_.
+This repository serves as a guide for understanding and utilizing Conda for package management and environment control.
+Your feedback and contributions are highly encouraged!

 - [What is conda?](#What-is-conda)
 - [What conda do I have on the cluster?](#What-conda-do-I-have-on-the-cluster)
 - [Anaconda3 installation/activation on the cluster](#Anaconda3-installation/activation-on-the-cluster)